Skip to main content

 Differences from regular non-refreshable materialized views:

 • No insert trigger.
 I.e. when new data is inserted into the table specified in SELECT, it's not automatically pushed to the refreshable materialized view.
-The periodic refresh runs the entire query and replaces the entire table.
+The periodic refresh runs the entire query.

 • No restrictions on the SELECT query.
 Table functions (e.g. url()), views, UNION, JOIN, are all allowed.